creating2morrow/neveko/docs/man.md

 * the `check status` button will show current jwp for each contact
 * `clear stale jwp` will purge data in case of timeout issues
-* don't keep large amounts in nevmes just enoug for fees and jwps
+* don't keep large amounts in nevmes just enough for fees and jwps
 * once a valid jwp is created (takes a few minutes) the `compose` button will be visible
 * you need to click `check status` on contacts before sending to refresh jwp expiration check
 * draft a plain text message, dont be shy
-* enter recipient (.b32.i2p address) and press `send`
+* verify recipient (.b32.i2p address) and press `send`
 * plain text messages never leave your machine
 * you can click `Refresh` button in the Mailbox to check for new messages
 * messages must be decrypted by clicking `decrypt`

-## More to come...